alteryx/compose/docs/source/install.rst

 :code:`pip`
 ===========

-To install from PyPI_, run the following command:
+To install from PyPI_, run the command:

 .. code-block::